DevMakerMobileApps/devmaker-rails-sdk/README.md

 Bunch of helper code for your DevMaker Rails project

 # Todo
--  move the push notification class (and its `fcm` gem dependency) to a new gem (does not need to be an engine)
+- Move the push notification class (and its `fcm` gem dependency) to a new gem (does not need to be an engine)
+- Move the GQL specific stuff to a single gem

 ## Usage